How to Create a Hyper-V Host Cluster in VMM

 When you are finished, click Next.

-If at least one host that you selected in the previous step has a physical network adapter that is configured to use a static IPv4 address instead of DHCP, and there is a physical network adapter on all other hosts that is assigned to the same subnet, the IP Address page of the wizard appears.
+If at least one host that you selected in the previous step has a network adapter that is configured to use a static IPv4 address instead of DHCP, and there is a network adapter on all other hosts that is assigned to the same subnet, the IP Address page of the wizard appears.
 VMM detects and lists the associated networks for the discovered static IPv4 addresses.

 A static IP address is not required if a physical network adapter on any host is configured to use DHCP for the same subnet.
 If DHCP is available, you can click Next to skip this page of the wizard.